 Do not sit for long hours with the mobile.
 After half hour, get up stretch or take a walk.
 Allot minimum 30 minutes of daily exercise time with brisk walking, cycling, swimming, or jogging.

 Avoid bedtime usage of mobile phones.
-If use is must, switch to blue light filter mode in display settings after dusk.
-Your smart-phone should not be the last thing you see when you sleep and the first thing you see when you wake up!!
-Cultivate other healthy bed-time habits like reading or listening to music.
+If use is a must, switch to blue light filter mode in display settings after dusk.
+Your smartphone should not be the last thing you see when you sleep and the first thing you see when you wake up!!
+Cultivate other healthy bedtime habits like reading or listening to music.
 Do not charge your mobile next to your bed while you are sleeping.
 Keep your mobile away from your bedside while going to bed.

-In Children restricting daily usage to under 4 hours is recommended, and they should be encouraged to spend more cell phone free time outdoors playing.
+In children restricting daily usage to under 4 hours is recommended, and they should be encouraged to spend more cell phone free time outdoors playing.

 For any query, additional information or to discuss any case, write to email@example.com, and be assured of a response soon.